Selenium Reporting Tools | How to Generate Extent Report in Selenium

 Step 1: Navigate to the following website:

-It will open a page like this:
+It will open a page up like this.
+Just click on the version you wish to download.

 Just click on the latest Java version that’s showing.